apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 });
 ```

-Look at the last three arguments to the `cordova.exec` function.
+Look at the last three arguments passed to the `cordova.exec` function.
 The
 first calls the `Echo` _service_, a class name.
 The second requests
 the `echo` _action_, a method within that class.
 The third is an array
 of arguments containing the echo string, which is the `window.echo`
-function's the first parameter.
+function's first parameter.

 The success callback passed into `exec` is simply a reference to the
-callback function `window.echo` takes.
+callback function of `window.echo`.
 If the native platform fires
 the error callback, it simply calls the success callback and passes it
 a default string.